spiral/docs/orm/basics.md

 WHERE "id" = 1
 ```

-Record model included only modified fields into update query.
-Such approach can be useful in many cases, however if you wish to save your moveld into database with every declared value you can force, so called, "solid state".
-When model (Record) are in solid state every small update will force ORM to save whole record data.
+Record model included *only modified* fields into update query.
+Such approach can be useful in many cases when data is updated from many places, however if you wish to save your entity data into database as solid dataset you can force entity "solid state".
+When model (Record) are in solid state every small update will cause full dataset update.

 ```php
 $user = User::findByPK(1);